 With advances in internet, remote captioning is becoming more popular and more cost-effective – as long as the internet and audio quality is good.
-You do not need to pay live captioners for travel and lodging as they can work remotely.
+You do not need to pay live captioners for travel and lodging if they can work remotely.
 You also do not need to worry about them arriving late or getting stuck in traffic or having travel issues.

-Event accessibility needs to go smoothly, so we consult on event accessibility logistics and also help you ensure that your event website is accessible for everyone.
+Event accessibility needs to go smoothly, so we consult on event accessibility logistics and also help you ensure that your event website and event recordings are accessible for everyone.
 This needs to be considered long before you plan any event.

 Ready to work with us?
-Contact us.